Define your experiment's goals

 • Create new metrics from scratch, and edit existing metrics

 An experiment can’t tell you anything without events to track.
 Adding metrics to your experiment occurs in the Goals segment of the experiment design panel.
 Here, you’ll tell Amplitude Experiment what you want your recommendation metric to be, as well as define any secondary metrics.
-The recommendation metric determines whether your hypothesis is accepted or rejected, and therefore, whether your experiment has succeeded or failed.
+A recommendation metric is any metric that you use to determine whether your hypothesis is accepted or rejected, and therefore, whether your experiment has succeeded or failed.

-There’s a lot riding on your recommendation metric, so it’s important to choose the right one.
-If you’re not experienced in A/B testing, it can be hard to know which one that is.
-But if you know what to look for, your odds of a successful variant improve dramatically:
+Your recommendation metric is important to understand the success of your experiment, so it’s important to choose the right one.
+If you’re not experienced in A/B testing, it can be hard to know which metric to choose.
+To help you create a successful recommendation metric, keep in mind the following:

 • Try to identify the single user action that tells you if your variant is successful.